centreon/centreon-archived/doc/en/administration_guide/poller/install_poller_iso.rst

 Installation
 ************

-This process is identical to the one used for installing the Centreon Central Server from a Centreon ISO file.
+This process is identical to the one used for installing the Central Server from a Centreon ISO file.

 .. note::